What our Hibernation and Migration lesson plan includes

 During the Winter

 The Hibernation and Migration lesson plan contains two content pages.
 It starts out by asking students if they ever think about sleeping in all day, all week, or for an entire three months.
-Students will see that if their answer is yes, the would basically be doing what some animals do during the winter months in many parts of the world.
+Students will learn that if their answer is yes, they would basically be doing what some animals do during the winter months in many parts of the world.

 We call this behavior hibernation.
 When animals hibernate, they rest or remain asleep during the entire winter.
 The reason they do this is that food is unavailable where they live during the colder months.
-There are different ways to hibernate, but students will learn more about it later on.
+Students will learnt that there are different ways that students learn to hibernate.

 Migration is the movement of animals from one place to another.
 One reason certain animals migrate is actually the same reason other animals hibernate.
 There is no food where they live, so they have to find it elsewhere.
 These animals travel to other places to live during the winter.
 The lesson compares it to a vacation, except the animals migrate to survive, not to have fun.